MileHacker Logo

 Local SIM Cards and Mobile Providers

-China Mobile, China Unicom, and China Telecom are the three main mobile service providers in China.
-Purchase SIM cards at airports or official local branches with your passport.
+China Mobile, China Unicom, and China Telecom are the three main mobile service providers within China.
+Purchase SIM cards at the airport or official local branches with your passport.
 Prepaid data plans are generally affordable and offer good network coverage.

 Essential Apps

 • VPN: Absolutely necessary for international websites and apps (Google, Facebook, WhatsApp).
-Download and set up your VPN BEFORE arrival.
+Install and set up your VPN BEFORE arrival.

 • eSIMs from Airalo offer convenient data access without a physical SIM.